nohren/Sprinkletron/README.md

 ledcSetup(0, 20000, 10);

 // notice that targetPumpPct is an integer value 80, not a floating point 0.8
 // We do this in integer math the entire time.
-For embedded systems it is important
+For embedded systems this is important
-// to avoid floating point overhead as much as possible
-// this keeps the code fast and efficient int maxDuty = (1 << PWM_RES_BITS) - 1; // 1023 for 10 bits
+// Avoiding the floating point overhead keeps the code fast and efficient int maxDuty = (1 << PWM_RES_BITS) - 1; // 1023 for 10 bits
 int duty = (targetPumpPct * maxDuty) / 100; // 80% duty cycle
 ledcWrite(PWM_CH, duty);
 ```

-Now for each $50 \mu s$ cycle we now get of the pump on for $40 \mu s$ and off for $10 \mu s$.
-This approximates 80% speed with digital signal.
+Now for each $50 \mu s$ cycle we get the pump on for $40 \mu s$ and off for $10 \mu s$.
+This approximates 80% speed with a digital signal.

 ## Notes